SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

+The presence of $<(c+1)\times(\sqrt{N}-1)$ faults ensures that no node is fully eclipsed by malicious nodes and that there is one genuine and non-faulty node in each UNL. \end{proof}

-We back this claim with experimental results of experiments run on a $256$ node network over $10000$ seeded cases.
-We measure the maximum of shortest distances between nodes and the source of information (transaction/ proposal) over the topology (i.e. implementing the modified consensus algorithm) for Ripple (SimC), a scaled up version of Ripple (SimRM) with the number of connections slightly greater than a Kelips-like overlay, and our proposed approach (SimK) as shown in table \ref{3HopStats} across two patterns of cases: when malicious nodes eclipse a node and when malicious nodes are distributed randomly and evenly all across the network with the number of malicious nodes $<(c+1)\times(\sqrt{N}-1)$.
-In the simulations, malicious nodes attempt to throttle information flow by not forwarding any information they receive, and successful cases are those where all the genuine nodes receive the information.
-Experimentally, it is observed that the maximum of shortest distances between nodes and the source of information reaches a maximum of $3$ for SimK while it reaches a maximum of $4$ for SimC and information reaches all nodes while the average number of malicious nodes $<(c+1)\times(\sqrt{N}-1)$.
-Maximum of shortest distance has been observed to be $>3$ for only SimC in $1175/5000$ cases arising when a particular node is eclipsed by all but one malicious node.
+{\bf We reinforce this claim experimentally (ie theory with application).} Experiments are run on a $256$ node network over $10000$ seeded cases.
+We measure the maximum of shortest distances {\bf (MSD)} between nodes and the source of messages (transaction/ proposal).
+We do so over Ripple's (SimC) overlay, a scaled up version of Ripple (SimRM) with connections $10\%$ greater than a Kelips-like overlay, and our approach (SimK).
+We present it in table \ref{3HopStats}.
+The simulation is across two patterns of cases: malicious nodes eclipsing a node, and malicious nodes distributed randomly and evenly in the network.
+The no. of malicious nodes $<(c+1)\times(\sqrt{N}-1)$.
+In simulations, malicious nodes drop messages.
+If successful, all genuine nodes receive messages.
+Experimentally we observe MSD between nodes and the source reaches a maximum of $3$ for SimK and $4$ for SimC.
+Messages reach all nodes when the avg no of malicious nodes $<(c+1)\times(\sqrt{N}-1)$.
+Observation: MSD $>3$ for only SimC in $1175/5000$ cases and when a node is eclipsed by all but one malicious node.

-We observe the maximum of shortest distance $\leq 3$ with $100\%$ success\footnote{this metric including distance criteria is also known as $Success_2$} for SimK, if $\bullet$ the total percentage of malicious nodes in the network $\leq 80$ for $c=2$ with malicious nodes distributed randomly, or $\bullet$ the total percentage of malicious nodes in the network $\leq 28$ for $c=2$ with any particular node eclipsed with all but one connected node being malicious.
+MSD $\leq 3$ with $100\%$ success\footnote{this metric including distance criteria is also known as $Success_2$} for SimK, if $\bullet$ total percentage of malicious nodes in the network $\leq 80$ (for $c=2$) and malicious nodes distributed randomly, or $\bullet$ total percentage of malicious nodes $\leq 28$ (for $c=2$) and any particular node eclipsed with all but one connection being malicious.